 - BT TV offers the BT Sport Ultra HD channel, and other drips and drabs of 4K content.

-- Netflix has been streaming House of Cards, Breaking Bad, and 'some nature documentaries' in 4K since 2014.
+- has been streaming House of Cards, Breaking Bad, and 'some nature documentaries' in 4K since 2014.

 - Amazon started shooting its full-length original series in 4K for its Prime Instant Video service.